 Adding Let’s Encrypt to your WordPress site follows the same process as adding Let’s Encrypt to your non-WordPress domains.
-To see how this is done, visit our article, How to Add Let’s Encrypt to Your Domain.

 After you have added Let’s Encrypt to your WordPress site, there are two more steps you may need to take:

-Updating Your WordPress Database Links
+Update Your WordPress Database Links

 We recommend updating all links in your database to https.
 This can be accomplished by using a plugin, like Velvet Blues, or via the wp-cli command line tool.